Iceland (supermarket): International operations

+Current

+Channel Islands

+Sandpiper CI previously operated six Iceland Foods franchise supermarkets in Jersey and four in Guernsey.
+In May 2024, Sandpiper sold all its supermarket operations, including the Iceland stores, to Morrisons; all were converted under their name shortly afterward.

+In November 2024, Iceland signed a new franchise agreement with Alliance Supermarkets and opened the first Food Warehouse store outside the UK in Guernsey in January 2025, with new Iceland stores opening from March.
+On 15 July 2025, Iceland Foods launched an online service for shoppers in Jersey in partnership with local delivery platform Order It.

+Iceland

+In July 2012, in a joint venture with Jóhannes Jónsson, co-founder of Bónus and former Iceland owners Baugur Group, the firm opened a store in Kópavogur, Iceland, and subsequently in the capital, Reykjavík.

+Ireland

+In 1996, Iceland opened its first store outside the United Kingdom, in the Republic of Ireland.
+Later, eight stores operated, all in Dublin aside from one in Letterkenny.
+On 17 August 2005, Iceland announced it would close all its Irish locations amid the company's financial difficulties.
+The company stated that the Irish stores had been losing money for a while and they had seen no prospect of them becoming profitable in the future.

-In 1996, Iceland opened its first store in Ireland.
-Later, there were seven stores, six in Dublin and one in Letterkenny.
-They all closed in 2005 owing to financial difficulties.
-In November 2008, Iceland Foods re-entered the Irish market, reopening a store in Ballyfermot in Dublin after agreeing a franchise deal with an Irish cash and carry company, AIM.
+In November 2008, Iceland Foods re-entered the Irish market and opened a store in Ballyfermot in Dublin after agreeing a franchise deal with an Irish cash and carry company, AIM.
 In November 2009, a second Dublin store reopened in Finglas.
-In November 2013, Iceland Foods acquired seven Irish stores which were previously franchised.
+In November 2013, Iceland acquired AIM's franchise stake in the Irish operations.

-In February 2023, Iceland's parent company sold its 27 Irish stores to The Project Point Technologies, although the company was expected to continue to use the Iceland brand name under a franchise agreement.
+In February 2023, Iceland sold its Irish chain to The Project Point Technologies, who were expected to continue using the Iceland brand name under a franchise agreement.
 In June 2023, Metron Stores, trading as Iceland, was ordered to recall all imported meat products by the Food Safety Authority of Ireland, due to traceability concerns.
-In the same month, Metron said it was insolvent and unable to pay debts of €36m, and several stores were abruptly closed.
+On the 21st, Metron announced that they were unable to pay debts of up to €36m and the company was placed into examinership; several stores were closed on that day.
+On 8 September, Metron declared liquidation and closed all remaining stores with immediate effect.

 Iceland returned to the Republic of Ireland in October 2024 under a partnership with retailer Dunnes Stores.